PratyushVM/pratyushvm.github.io/content/authors/pratyush-vm/_index.md

     url: https://www.nvidia.com/en-in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include High Performance Computing and its various applications.
+bio: My research interests include High Performance Computing and its various applications in Scientific Computing, Graphics and AI.

 # Interests to show in About widget
 interests:
   - High Performance Computing
   - GPU Programming and Architecture
+  - Scientific Computing
+  - Graphics and Simulations
   - Artificial Intelligence
-  - Graphics and Simulations

 # Education to show in About widget
 education: